 - This means all the effort, time, and money you might have spent to rank higher in the SERPs is wasted.

 - Hacked websites are blacklisted by Google and suspended by hosting providers.
-This will lead to further dips into traffic.
+Also, if the hacked sites are running google ads, then adwords account will be suspended.
+All this will lead to further dip into traffic.

 - Moreover, hacked websites have to be cleaned which can be an expensive affair, if you are not using the right tools.